aiven/devportal/docs/tutorials.rst

 Tutorials
 =========

-A series of useful tutorials to solve common tasks using open source technologies:
+A list of useful tutorials to solve common tasks using open source technologies:

 .. grid:: 1 2 2 2